 PROFESSIONAL KOREAN TRANSLATION FOR THE KOREAN MARKET

-When you want to translate Korean to English services and vice versa, knowing the Korean language is not enough to make one a good Korean translator.
-The Korean translator you use has to be a native or a translator who is immersed in the Korean culture and the Korean way of life.
+When you want to translate Korean to English services and vice versa, knowing the Korean language is not enough to make one an excellent Korean translator.
+The Korean translator you select for English to Korean translation must be a native or a translator who is completely immersed in the Korean culture and the Korean way of life.

-With more than 80 million Korean speakers worldwide, the Korean language has at least six speech levels of formality in the Korean language.
-How and when you use them is dependent on who you are speaking to, and if a wrong variation of the word is used, it would most definitely be considered a major insult!
+With more than 80 million Korean speakers worldwide, the Korean language has at least six speech levels of formality.
+How and when you use them depends on whom you are speaking to, and if a wrong variation of the word is used, it would most definitely be considered a major insult!

 Most languages spoken in the world are related in one way or another.
-Although Korean uses borrowed words from Chinese and has a grammatical structure that is vaguely similar to Japanese, Korean is not related to any other languages.
+Although Korean uses borrowed Chinese words and have a grammatical structure that is vaguely similar to Japanese, Korean is not associated with any other languages.
 It is a rather localized language.

-Other than the target audience, it is also important to consider gender differences during English to Korean translation.
-Also, you will need to pay attention when translating numbers for the translate Korean to English.
-With two sets of numbers, they can be used interchangeably at times, but this is not applicable for some.
-This is especially so in the case of translating official documents such as financial reports and legal contracts.
+In addition, you will need to pay attention when translating numbers when you translate Korean to English Services.
+Two sets of numbers can sometimes be used interchangeably, but this does not apply to all the numbers.
+This is especially so when translating official documents such as financial reports and legal contracts.

-Sourcing for professional English to Korean translation services and identifying the right candidate for the job can be arduous due to the language’s complex syntax and nuances that cannot be translated directly.
-According to the Foreign Service Institute (FSI), Korean is listed as one of the 5 most difficult languages for one to reach proficiency in speaking and reading.
+Sourcing professional English to Korean translation services and identifying the right candidate for the job can be arduous due to the language's complex syntax and nuances that cannot be translated directly.
+According to the Foreign Service Institute (FSI), Korean is one of the five most difficult languages to reach proficiency in speaking and reading.

-However, here at Lingua Technologies International, we have the right network of linguists who will deliver quality work and align with your expectations of English to Korean translation.
+However, at Lingua Technologies International, we have the right network of linguists who will deliver quality work and align with your English to Korean translation expectations.
 Translation never has to be difficult again.

 THE IMPORTANCE OF KOREA AND THE KOREAN LANGUAGE

-Are you a huge fan of K-Pop, K-drama, K-culture, or Kimchi?
-The draw of the Korean language and culture globally is one that’s been around for decades.
-The soft-power of Korea goes beyond its borders and this constantly keeps its language in demand.
+Are you a diehard fan of K-Pop, K-drama, K-culture, or Kimchi?
+The draw of the Korean language and culture globally is one that's been around for decades.
+The phenomenon of the soft power of Korea goes beyond its borders, and this constantly keeps its language in demand.